MISSION

 Improve Interviewing Skills

-Amber was born and raised in Tampa, Fl.
-After graduating from Leto High School, she earned a B.A. from Florida State University and a master’s degree from the University of South Florida.
-She is a professionally trained and board certified coach (BCC) and a Certified Nonprofit Expert (CNE).
+Amber was born and raised in Tampa, Florida.
+A proud graduate of Leto High School, she went on to earn a B.A. from Florida State University and a master’s degree from the University of South Florida.
+She is a professionally trained and board-certified coach (BCC) and a Certified Nonprofit Expert (CNE).

-Amber and her husband, Seth, have three grown children—two sons living in the Bay Area and a daughter residing abroad.
-They have been active members of South Tampa Fellowship church for more than 22 years and served in several capacities.
-Amber enjoys spending time with her family, and caring for her two dogs, 23 finches, and a variety freeloading birds, ducks, and otters!
+Amber and her husband, Seth, have three grown children—two sons in the Bay Area and a daughter living in Poland.
+For over 22 years, they’ve been active members of South Tampa Fellowship, serving in various roles.
+Amber also enjoys family time and caring for her two dogs, a skittish cat, 12 finches, and a colorful mix of freeloading backyard birds, ducks, and otters.

 Both counselors and coaches are helping professionals but the focus and purposes are different.
 Counseling is focused on uncovering pathology in individuals and providing a pathway to recovery and stability.
 Coaching is focused on helping individuals to make behavior changes, manage transition, and maximize their potential.
 Coaches do not diagnose or offer treatment.